Sordhiq/Habitat_Classification/README.md

-# Classification of Species' Habitats using Nucleotide_Sequencing
+# Classification of Species' Habitats
 Classification of Species' habitats using the BOLD eDNA data and Nucleotide sequencing

 This project was part of the [Gainforest](gainforest.earth) AI+ Environment [EcoHackathon](https://gainforest.notion.site/AI-Environment-Hackathon-2024-Wiki-27f7f5459ea743b2bec1b9b11af54ef4), where my team, #SpaceM worked on the eDNA BOLD dataset to develop a habitats classification model, using nucleotide sequencing.
 Our solution involved understanding the relationships between species, their nucleotide sequences, and how such information could be leveraged in classifying them into respective habitats.